Last updated: May 4, 2026

 - If the problem is legal residence, appeal fast: counties use local appeal procedures, often through the county board of assessment appeals or the objection form on your notice.

-- Ask whether payment protects the property while you appeal: county rules vary, so ask before a penalty date passes.
+- Ask whether payment protects the property: county rules vary, so ask before a penalty date passes.

-- Fix title problems with help: if probate, trust language, or ownership shares are the real issue, contact South Carolina Legal Services or a qualified probate or elder-law attorney.
+- Fix title problems with help: if probate, trust language, or ownership shares are the real issue, contact legal aid or a qualified probate or elder-law attorney.

 - Use a backup path: even if a full exemption is denied, you may still qualify for the 4% rate, a corrected value appeal, or local credits.